-A gripper is what holds the skin onto the DTR bell.
+A gripper is what holds the skin onto the DTR bell or retainer.

 There made from medical grade silicone and last a very long time.

 There are two versions of grippers, one with holes and one without.

 They can both be used by themselves or together when using different methods with the DTR.